vishalramvelu/InstaTruth/README.md

 # InstaTruth

-Full stack web app to analyze links from tiktoks, insta reels, etc to identity whether given video is real news or fake news.
-Works by having audio model to convert videos to text then passed into ML/NLP model which analyzes video content to find sentimentality as well as web search using LLMs to find credible sources to verify.
-Information then returned to be presented on a well-formatted front end display with walkthrough for sources.
+Full-stack web application to analyze tiktoks, insta reels, and other videos to identity whether given video is real news or fake news.
+Workflow is having audio model to convert videos to text then passed into NLP (BERT) model which analyzes video content to find sentimentality.
+This is combined with web search using LLMs to find credible sources to verify.
+NLP + web search then used to find final result and presented on clean display with walkthrough.

+## Framework
+* Backend: Python, Flask, OpenAI Whisper, PostgreSQL, PyTorch, Scikit-learn, OpenAI SDK
+* Frontend: HTML, Tailwind CSS, Javascript, React
+* Deployed:

+## Features
+* OpenAI Whisper audio to text conversion
+* BERT NLP Model
+* OpenAI SDK + Google Custom Search
+* Deployed with

+## Build

+Link

+## Contributing
+Contributions are welcome!
+If you'd like to enhance this project or report issues, please submit a pull request or open an issue.